otrv4/otrv4/otrv4.md

 OTRv4 introduces Client Profiles.
 A Client Profile has an arbitrary number of fields, but some fields are required.
-A Client Profile contains the Client Profile Identifier, the Client Profile owner instance tag, an Ed448 long-term public key, an Ed448 forger public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+A Client Profile contains the Client Profile owner instance tag, an Ed448 long-term public key, an Ed448 forger public key, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
 It has variable length.

 There are two instances of the Client Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The